 This methodology provides comprehensive insights into the interplay of various factors contributing to transportation disadvantage.
 It offers flexibility in qualifying tracts as disadvantaged and assesses cumulative impacts-combined environmental, social, or economic effects that can be more significant collectively than individually.
-By focusing on cumulative impacts, the DOT can pinpoint communities facing the highest combined burdens, enabling more targeted and beneficial funding for projects in those areas.
+By focusing on cumulative impacts, communities facing the highest combined burdens can be identified, thereby enabling more targeted and beneficial funding for projects in those areas.